8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 Dispose of your condom in the trash, not the toilet, because it will likely clog it.

-How to convince partner to use condoms?
+How to convince partner to use condoms For First Time?

 The best way to ensure you can put on a condom and convince your partner is to practice beforehand.
 Then, when the time comes to do it for real, you’ll know what you’re doing.